Share

 Fights, bullying and vandalism are all too common in and around school grounds.

 Not only can CCTV help identify these occurrences, allowing for faster responses, but the footage can also function as a record of which pupils are committing these acts.
-This could allow the school to develop strategies or support methods to discourage this behaviour, helping to create a safer learning environment.

 If bullying goes undetected or if there is a lack of evidence, the situation could become worse for the victim.
-This can result in a sharp decline in mental health and absence from school.

 9. Improved monitoring of behaviour and activity